Healthy Living

 Eating a healthy, well-balanced diet—consisting of lean proteins, healthy fats, whole grains and colourful fruits and vegetables—provides your body with the nutrients it needs to function well.
 A plentiful supply of all the nutrients your body needs can slow the aging process, boost your energy and enhance your sense of well-being.
 Good nutrition can help prevent many diseases and health problems and it can help your body to heal.

-Although nothing can replace a healthy, well-balanced diet, it’s a good idea for people living with HIV to supplement their diet with a multivitamin-mineral that contains a broad spectrum of antioxidants and anti-inflammatory nutrients.
+Although nothing can replace a healthy, well-balanced diet, it’s a good idea for people living with HIV to consider supplementing their diet with a multivitamin- mineral that contains a broad spectrum of antioxidants and anti-inflammatory nutrients.
 When the immune system is activated to fight HIV, getting enough antioxidants may help counter the oxidative stress and inflammation that can contribute to many problems.
 Studies have shown that people with HIV are more prone to nutritional deficiencies, so taking nutritional supplements regularly can help ensure that your body gets the nutrients it needs.

 Exercise